Allow the Simmrin Law Group to help you handle Penal Code 30605 charges.

 Information About Assault Weapons in California

 PC 30605 restricts the possession of assault weapons throughout the state of California.
 Many different items are considered “assault weapons.”
-The state of California provides an extensive listing of assault weapons in Penal Code §30515.
-According to this section of the penal code, assault weapons include rifles without a fixed magazine that have:
+According to Penal Code 30515, assault weapons include rifles without a fixed magazine that have:

 - A thumb hold stock